 36 CFR §800.16 establishes the Area of Potential Effect (APE) as the geographic area or areas within which an undertaking may directly or indirectly cause alterations in the character or use of historic properties (a prehistoric or historic district, site, building, structure, or object).
 The effect means alteration to the characteristics of a historic property qualifying it for inclusion in or eligibility for the National Register of Historic Places (NRHP).
 National Park Service (NPS) guidance outlines seven aspects of integrity to help evaluate eligibility and determine whether a property's character is adversely affected.
 They are the historic property's location, setting, design, materials, workmanship, feeling, or association.
 An effect is considered adverse when it diminishes one or more aspects of integrity.
 A "significant impact" under NEPA is defined as an unresolvable "adverse effect" under Section 106 of the NHPA.
-Although the potential for adverse effects to cultural resources was evaluated by the 2016 Installation Development EA, the proposed action area buildings were further evaluated for their NRHP status.
+Although the potential for adverse effects to cultural resources was evaluated by the 2016 Installation Development EA, the current proposed footprint covers a larger area and encompasses additional buildings that have not previously been evaluated for their NRHP eligibility.

-The CRM reviewed all proposed actions and identified those which may have an effect on cultural resources.
-The findings were coordinated with the SHPO.
-The information gathered from the CRM/SHPO review was used to determine the significance of impact as defined by NEPA.
+The CRM will review all proposed actions to identify those which may have an effect on cultural resources and coordinate the findings with the SHPO.
+The information gathered from the CRM/SHPO review will also be used to determine the significance of impact as defined by NEPA.